by Sam Spencer

 We will begin with two rather conflicting figures recorded in 2001.
 The New York Times quoted a 1998 Forrester Research study which estimated the combined revenues of pornographic networks, pay-per-view movies on cable and satellite, Internet websites, in-room hotel movies, phone sex, sex toys, and pornographic magazines to have been no less than $10 billion.
 In that same year, Forbes magazine published an article stating that the pornography industry could not have been more than $3.9 billion.
 The Forbes article pointed to the lack of published methodology used by Forrester Research to come up with the $10 billion figure.
 Additionally, it used well-documented data on the revenues of all magazines, video sales, rentals, and pay-per-view, and then generously assumed pornography made up one-fifth of those sales.
 It concluded that even this liberal estimate placed adult video sales and rentals at no more than $1.8 billion, Internet at $1 billion, pay-per-view at $128 million, and magazines at $1 billion.

-Fast forward several years to a detailed study done by TopTenReviews, a web research company.
+Fast forward several years to a detailed meta-analysis done by Covenant Eyes.
 Their study shows that in 2005 and 2006, the United States pornography industry generated $12.62 and $13.33 billion in revenue respectively.
-This study encompassed video sales and rentals, internet, cable, pay-per-view, in-room, mobile, phone sex, exotic dance clubs, novelties, and magazines.
-The study is careful, however, to provide a disclaimer regarding the veracity of the information.
+This encompassed video sales and rentals, internet, cable, pay-per-view, in-room, mobile, phone sex, exotic dance clubs, novelties, and magazines.

 So what about now, in 2012?
 Very little research has been done recently into the size of the pornography industry.
 For instance, a 2012 Time article quoted an estimate by the Adult Video Network done several years ago for the U.S. online adult entertainment industry at $2.8 billion.
 Note that this does not indicate what exactly was included in the study, only noting that it was the “online” adult entertainment industry.